yannloosli/karmyc/AREA_LAYOUT_SPECIFICATION.md

 ## 5. Impact

 -   **CSS:** Requires defining or updating the CSS for Area containers and their direct children (`menubar`, content, `statusbar`).
--   **React Components:** The Area component needs to implement conditional rendering based on `showMenubar`/`showStatusbar` props or state.
+-   **React Components:** The Area component needs to implement conditional rendering **based solely on checking if there is actual content (e.g., `menubarContent`, `statusbarContent` props or children) provided for the `MenuBarComponent` and `StatusBarComponent` before rendering them.** The explicit `showMenubar`/`showStatusbar` boolean props are removed.
--   **Configuration:** A mechanism must exist (likely via props passed down from the grid layout configuration) to determine whether an Area instance should display its `menubar` and `statusbar`.
+-   **Configuration:** A mechanism must exist (likely via props passed down from the grid layout configuration) to provide the *content* for the `menubar` and `statusbar` if they are to be displayed.
+The decision to display them is now implicit based on whether content is provided.

-This change primarily affects layout and styling and should not significantly impact application logic.
+This change simplifies the component's props API but still primarily affects layout and styling, impacting application logic only at the point where content is passed (or not passed) to the Area component.